-- Changes in a business interest: You buy, sell or liquidate a business. - Changes in your Executor/Trustee/ Guardian: Your executor dies, or decides to give up the role.
+- Changes in your economic situation: Your income level or financial requirements change.
+You retire. - Changes in a business interest: You buy, sell or liquidate a business. - Changes in your Executor/Trustee/ Guardian: Your executor dies, or decides to give up the role.